os-fpga/Raptor/BUILD.md

   make debug
 ```

-* After build, if you want to install it to create a production build or need only binaries then
+* After the build, if you want to install it to create a production build or need only binaries, then

 > [!NOTE]
-> This will install Raptor in `/usr/local` so you may need to add sudo.
-Location can be changed by passing `PREFIX=<any other location as install directory>`.
+>     This will install Raptor in `/usr/local`, so you may need to add sudo.
+The location can be changed by passing `PREFIX=<any other location as install directory>`.

 ```
   make install